99bjacko/milestone-project-3/README.md

 ### User Stories

-- As a visitor to the website, I want the navigation between pages and/or areas to be easy and intuitive, not having toe rely on browser buttons.
+- As a visitor to the website, I want the navigation between pages and/or areas to be easy and intuitive, not having to rely on browser buttons.
 - As a visitor to the website, I want the website to be responsive on a number of different devices.
 - As a first time visitor to the website, I would like to easily view other users' posts.
 - As a first time visitor to the website, I would like to be able to view all posts in a specific category.